Problems with People addresses the problems a pastor will face, and finds the secret blessing in them for him, his ministry, and his people.

 A second foundational understanding of any good ministry is that we (pastors) are here to fix what is wrong.
 I get this concept from the imagery that God gave us that His people are sheep, and the key ministers to his people (the ministers that God uses to bless and take care of his people) are called “Pastors”.
-The understanding in this divine terminology is very simply, the pastor is there to fix (on God’s behalf) whatever is wrong.
+The understanding in this divine terminology is very simple, the pastor is there to fix (on God’s behalf) whatever is wrong.
 Part of this is not physically forcing people to do what the pastor thinks best.
 He is to instruct the people in what is the will of God.
-Only through communication of the truth of God’s Holy Word will anybody “be fixed”.
+Only through the communication of the truth of God’s Holy Word will anybody “be fixed”.

 That places everything into a setting of “what does the Bible say about….”

 The preacher needs to understand the value of his problems.
 What?
 My problems have some “good value” for me?
 Exactly.
 God gives you these problems so that you can preach to them and straighten them out.
 Our rewards in heaven is not for having a daycare where everybody can play and have fun.
 It is more like a hospital.
 How many people did you cure, how many people when under while under your care?
 That is what God is looking at.
 Also how many people came to know Christ through your ministry (both locally and abroad worldwide)?

 So our attitude towards problems is very simple, problems are useful for me to get sermons and teachings to help these people.
 Part of being a wise pastor is to discern the problems ahead of time and make preventative teaching hit the problem before it becomes a problem.
 Also, the other half of the pastor’s ministry is diagnostic problem-solving.
 Figuring out what is the real problem, and fixing it with “spiritual prescriptions”.
 This includes teaching and orders for doing things differently.

 Finding solutions to Problems